-• During the year AED 75 million has been transferred from loan from shareholder to loan from a related party.
+In prior year, AED 75,000,000 was transferred from loan from shareholder to loan from related party.

-Notes to the separate financial statements for the year ended 31 March 2024
+Notes to the separate financial statements for the year ended 31 March 2025

 1. General information

 Kalyan Jewellers L.L.C. (the "Company") is a Limited Liability Company registered in Dubai, United Arab Emirates and established on 24 September 2013 as per commercial registration certificate No. 698816 issued by the Department of Economic Development.
 The Company's registered office is at Unit No 1201-1204, 12th Floor, Al Nouf Tower, Plot No.129-126, Port Saeed, Deira, Dubai, U.A.E.